Effective July 1, 2020

 Section 4.
 MEETINGS OF TRUSTEES.
 Regular meetings of the Board of Trustees shall be held; any item of business may be considered at a regular meeting.
 The time, date and location of meetings of the Board shall be determined by the Board.

 Section 5.
 NOTICE OF MEETINGS.
 All meetings of the Board shall be conducted in the manner required by law.
 In the event of any conflict between any provision of this Agreement and any provision of any applicable law, this Agreement shall be deemed modified to the extent necessary to comply with such law.
-In addition to any notices of meetings required to be served under this Agreement, the Administrator shall cause to be published any schedule or notice of meeting of the Board required by law.
-Such publication requirement shall be deemed met by announcement in the Trust newsletter and/or website.
+In addition to any notices of meetings required to be served under this Agreement, the Administrator shall cause to be published any schedule or notice of meetings of the Board required by law.
+Such publication requirement shall be deemed met by announcement on the Utrust website.

 Section 6.
 REQUIRED VOTE.
 Any action by the Trustees may be taken at a duly constituted meeting.
 A majority of the Trustees in attendance and voting at a duly constituted meeting where a quorum is present shall be required for action.